Kabambare Territory

+Kabambare territory, Maniema Province, DRC: A debrief in response to an attack on FARDC by approximately 200 MM Malaika and Yakutumba armed cadres on 24 May 2018.

 Kabambare is a territory in Maniema province of the Democratic Republic of the Congo.
 It comprises six collectivities: Babuyu, Bahemba (Kibangula), Bahombo (Kabambare), Lulindi, Saramabila, and Wamaza.
 The majority of the residents are speakers of Bangubangu.
 Buyu, and Hemba.